Eyre Crowe: Foreign Office

-Crowe regarded the Agadir Crisis of 1911 as "a trial of strength, if anything...
-Concession means not loss of interests or loss of prestige.
-It means defeat, with all its inevitable consequences".
-He urged Grey to send a gunboat to Agadir.
 During the July Crisis of 1914 Crowe wrote Grey a memorandum: "The argument that there is no written bond binding us to France is strictly correct.
 There is no contractual obligation.
 But the Entente has been made, strengthened, put to the test and celebrated in a manner justifying the belief that a moral bond was being forged ... our duty and our interest will be seen to lie in standing by France ...
 The theory that England cannot engage in a big war means her abdication as an independent state ...
 A balance of power cannot be maintained by a State that is incapable of fighting and consequently carries no weight".
+On July 24 Crowe sent a memo to Grey saying Germany was aiming at a political dictatorship in Europe and was opposed to individual freedom, which was false.
+In a memorandum of July 31 Crowe, putting pressure upon Grey, told him that Britain had a "moral obligation" to its friend (France) across the channel which was "surely undeniable".

-During the First World War, Crowe served in the Contraband Department and at the start of the 1919 Paris Peace Conference he was Assistant Under-Secretary of State for Foreign Affairs; by June 1919 he was head of the political section of the British Delegation there.
-Harold Nicolson's diary entry for 22 January 1919 records:
+During the First World War, Crowe served in the Contraband Department, and at the start of the 1919 Paris Peace Conference he was Assistant Under-Secretary of State for Foreign Affairs; in June he was head of the political section of the British Delegation there where he clashed with William Harbutt Dawson, the great English expert on Germany.
+Harold Nicolson's diary entry for 22 January 1919 also records:

 Crowe is cantankerous about Cyprus and will not allow me even to mention the subject.
 I explain (1) that we acquired it by a trick as disreputable as that by which the Italians collared the Dodecanese.
 (2) that it is wholly Greek, and that under any interpretation of self-determination would opt for union with Greece.
 (3) that it is of no use to us strategically or economically.
 (4) that we are left in a false moral position if we ask everyone else to surrender possessions in terms of self-determination and surrender nothing ourselves.
 How can we keep Cyprus and express moral indignation at the Italians retaining Rhodes?
 He says, ‘Nonsense, my dear Nicolson.
 You are not being clear-headed.
 You think that you are being logical and sincere.
 You are not.
 Would you apply self-determination to India, Egypt, Malta and Gibraltar?
 If you are not prepared to go as far as this, then you have no right to claim that you are logical.
 If you are prepared to go as far as this, then you had better return to London.’
 Dear Crowe – he has the most truthful brain of any man I know.